-This is the third Neighbourhood Plan (SPNP3) prepared for Southbourne by the Parish Council.
-The following paragraphs explain why the Parish Council has decided to prepare it.
+This is the third Neighbourhood Plan (SPNP3) prepared for Southbourne by the Parish Council and volunteers on the Steering Group.
+This Foreword explains why the Parish Council has decided to prepare it and what we hope it will achieve for the community.